South Shields: Demographics

-Before 1820, South Shields was a predominantly sparse hamlet and village based rural economy with some small-scale shipbuilding, glass making and salt processing along the riverside.
-Beyond 1820 and into the Industrial Revolution, South Shields expanded into an Urban settlement built around shipbuilding and coal mining.
-Migration came from up the River Tyne, with other migrants from rural County Durham, Northumberland, Scotland and Ireland.
+Before 1820, South Shields was a predominantly sparse hamlet- and village-based rural economy with some small-scale shipbuilding, glass making and salt processing along the riverside.
+Beyond 1820 and into the Industrial Revolution, South Shields expanded into an urban settlement built around shipbuilding and coal mining.
+Migration came from up the river Tyne, with other migrants from rural County Durham, Northumberland, Scotland and Ireland.
 The majority of the people living in South Shields are descendants of those who migrated and settled in the area during the Industrial Revolution in order to work in expanding coalmines and shipyards.
 Towards the end of the 19th century, with the British Navy needing seamen, Yemeni British sailors settled in the town, this resulted in the first roots of the Yemeni British community in the town.

-In South Shields, 6.7% of the population are from an ethnic minority (non white British), compared with 5.0% in the surrounding borough of South Tyneside.
+In South Shields, 6.7% of the population are from an ethnic minority (non-White British), compared with 5.0% in the surrounding borough of South Tyneside.
 Most of the Asians in South Shields are Bangladeshi, with the Beacon and Bents ward that covers South Shields town centre, had 9.9% of the population registering as that ethnicity.
-The Bangladeshi community is the third largest in Tyne and Wear, after Newcastle upon Tyne and Sunderland with 1.7% of the town's population being Bangladeshi or 1300 people.
+The Bangladeshi community is the third largest in Tyne and Wear, after Newcastle upon Tyne and Sunderland, with 1.7% of the town's population being Bangladeshi or 1,300 people.
 Nearly all of the ethnic minority population in South Tyneside is concentrated in South Shields town centre and suburban areas immediately to the south such as Rekendyke and Westoe.

-There are hardly any in Jarrow, Hebburn which are the other two major areas in the borough.
-The population of the South Tyneside Metropolitan borough had decreased from 152,785 in 2001, to 148,127 in 2011.
+The population of the South Tyneside Metropolitan Borough had decreased from 152,785, in 2001, to 148,127 in 2011.
 In 2001, the population of South Shields was 82,854.
-Population data from the 2011 United Kingdom Census return classifies South Shields as a medium-sized coastal town.
+Population data from the United Kingdom 2011 Census classifies South Shields as a "medium-sized coastal town".